Zhigamovsky/styled-console-log/README.md

     Log.divided();

-    // With parameters - Divider style can be one of types (include your own type) Log.divided($Types.error);
+    // With parameters - Divider style can be one of types (include your own type)
+    // #1 Strongly Recommended
+    Log.divided($Types.error);
     Log.divided($Types.warn);
     Log.divided($Types.success);
     Log.divided($Types.light);
     Log.divided($Types.dark);
+    // But you also can use 'dark', 'light', 'success', 'warn', 'error' etc..

-    // Create your own template at once, and use anywhere with this package Log.divided($Types.jolly);
+    // Create your own template at once, and use anywhere with this package
+    // #1 Strongly Recommended
+    Log.divided($Types.jolly);
+    // But you also can use 'jolly' :)

     // If Debug mode - all of console log are shown (by default - debug) Log.setEnvironmentDebug();